Integralist/integralist.co.uk/content/posts/modern-js.md

 The file that is generated (and where) is determined by the `output` field.
 We can see we want the file to be called `bundle.js` and we want the file to be saved to the `./dist` directory (this is indicated by the `path` field).

-The `publicPath` field is a bit different, in that it tells the `webpack-dev-server` package (which will be using in development mode, not production) where to find the `bundle.js` file that the HTML is attempting to load.
+The `publicPath` field is a bit different, in that it tells the `webpack-dev-server` package where to find the `bundle.js` file that the HTML is attempting to load.
+What won't be clear yet is the fact that when running our code locally (in dev) we'll be using `webpack-dev-server` because it allows us to utilise a web server for running our code as well as 'hot reloading' (which means, if we're dealing with a complex single-page application with lots of nested state, that a change in code doesn't cause us to lose the state the page is in).

+For production we'll statically generate our final bundle file using the standard `webpack` command, and so you'll see shortly that we need to update our `package.json` to include two `npm run ...` commands that let us use either `webpack-dev-server` or `webpack` depending on where our code needs to run.

 The `module` field tells webpack, that for every file it finds, before adding it to the final `bundle.js`, to run it through a 'loader' script for additional processing.
 In this case, all `.js` files are passed through babel and so their modern JS code is transpiled into ES5 code first before being added to `bundle.js`.